-February 21 is my 1 year “blogiversary” (yes, that’s a thing).
-In celebration, I’ll be writing a short series this month on blogging.
-I’ve learned so much in one year, but there is still SO much more to learn.
+February 21 is my “blogiversary” (yes, that’s a thing).
+I’ve learned so much in the years I have been blogging, but there is still SO much more to learn.
 I hope this series might encourage some of you to start a blog and give some helpful tips if you’re a new blogger.
 Here are 5 reasons I blog, and why you should too:

 3. Encouragement and Authenticity